istedman/ArduinodataloggerUSB/README.md

 I currently use it to record data from my solar power system.
 Some details here: http://www.ianstedman.co.uk/Microcontroller_bits_n_pieces/Arduino/Arduino_datalogger/arduino_datalogger.html

 My first release of the datalogger software is included.
-I used an Anroino DIY clone for the host board, hacked to use a higher efficiency switchmode supply.
+I used an Androino DIY clone for the host board, hacked to use a higher efficiency switchmode supply.